Tonmoy61/Tonmoy61/README.md

 - 📫 How to reach me **tonmoy6060@gmail.com**

 - ⚡ Extra Curricular Activities  **Traveling and photography, Playing Football and Cricket**
-- Favourite Quote: Don't judge each day by the harvest you reap but by the seeds that you plant.
+- Favourite Quote **Don't judge each day by the harvest you reap but by the seeds that you plant.**

 <h3 align="left">Connect with me:</h3>